- Common examples of toxics

 Electronic e-waste disposal

-To make it more convenient for residents and businesses to dispose of their working/non-working electronics, the Agency is partnering with Goodwill Industries to conduct free electronics collection events.
+To make it more convenient for residents and businesses to dispose of their working/non-working electronics, the Agency is partnering with Conservation Corp North Bay to conduct free electronics collection events.
 For more details, view the event fliers below.

 We accept working/non-working equipment & household items in gently used condition